Is it really that bad? Are anime characters really sexualized as much as we’d like to believe?

-You already knew that, but this image from No Game No Life takes things a step further.
+You already knew that, but this video from No Game No Life takes things a step further.

-As for the rest… well, regardless of age they’re being sexualized to the extreme.
-And there’s no argument there.
+Regardless of age they’re being sexualized to the extreme.
+And there’s no argument about it.

 But… the reason this kind of thing exists is because: